Circle actions on UHF-absorbing $C^*$-algebras: Restrictions to finite cyclic groups

 \begin{rem} In the proposition above, if $B$ is moreover assumed to be simple, for example if it is strongly self-absorbing, it follows that the unital homomorphism obtained is actually an embedding, since it is not zero.\end{rem}

 Recall the following result by Hirshberg and Winter.

-\begin{lemma} (Lemma 2.3 of \cite{hirshberg winter}.)
+\begin{lma} (Lemma 2.3 of \cite{HirWin_Rp}.)
 Let $A$ and $\D$ be unital separable \ca s.
 Let $G$ be a compact group and let $\alpha\colon G\to\Aut(A)$ be a continuous action.
-If there is a unital homomorphism $\D\to (A_\I\cap A')^G$, then there is a unital homomorphism \end{lemma}
+If there is a unital homomorphism $\D\to (A_\I\cap A')^G$, then there is a unital homomorphism \end{lma}

 \begin{thm} Let $\D$ be a strongly self-absorbing \ca, let $A$ be a $\D$-absorbing, separable \uca, and let $\alpha\colon\T\to\Aut(A)$ be an action with the \Rp.
-Then, for every $n\in\N$, the crossed product $A\rtimes_{\alpha|_n}\Z_n$ is a unital separable $\D$-absorbing \ca.\end{thm} \begin{proof} By Theorem 7.2.2 in \cite{Rordam classification}, there exists a unital embedding of $\D$ into $A_\I\cap A'$, which is equivalent to the existence of a central sequence of unital embeddings of $\D$ into $A$.
-Use Proposition \ref{sequence unital embeddings fixed point restriction} to obtain a unital homomorphism of $\D$ into the fixed point subalgebra of $\alpha|_{\Z_n}$ in $A_\I\cap A'$.
-It follows that this homomorphism is actually an embedding, since it is not zero and $\D$ is simple, by Theorem 1.6 in \cite{toms winter ssa}.
-Lemma \ref{embedding fixed by the action} provides us with a unital embedding of $\D$ into $(A\rtimes_\alpha \Z_n)_\I\cap (A\rtimes_\alpha \Z_n)'$, which again by Theorem 7.2.2 in \cite{Rordam classification} is equivalent to $A\rtimes_\alpha \Z_n$ being $\D$-absorbing, since $\D$ is strongly self-absorbing. \end{proof}
+Then, for every $n\in\N$, the crossed product $A\rtimes_{\alpha|_n}\Z_n$ is a unital separable $\D$-absorbing \ca.\end{thm} \begin{proof} By Theorem 7.2.2 in \cite{Ror_BookClassif}, there exists a unital embedding of $\D$ into $A_\I\cap A'$, which is equivalent to the existence of a central sequence of unital embeddings of $\D$ into $A$.
+Use \autoref{sequence unital embeddings fixed point restriction} to obtain a unital homomorphism of $\D$ into the fixed point subalgebra of $\alpha|_{\Z_n}\in A_\I\cap A'$.
+It follows that this homomorphism is actually an embedding, since it is not zero and $\D$ is simple, by Theorem 1.6 in \cite{TomWin_SSA}.
+Lemma 2.3 in \cite{HirWin_Rp} (here reproduced as \autoref{embedding fixed by the action}) provides us with a unital embedding of $\D$ into $(A\rtimes_\alpha \Z_n)_\I\cap (A\rtimes_\alpha \Z_n)'$, which again by Theorem 7.2.2 in \cite{Ror_BookClassif} is equivalent to $A\rtimes_\alpha \Z_n$ being $\D$-absorbing, since $\D$ is strongly self-absorbing. \end{proof}

-The following is the main theorem of this subsection.
+The following is the main theorem of this section.